-- 4.11.7 Modification to the BARDA Contract, dated February 9, 2022, by and between the Registrant and the U.S. Biomedical Advanced Research and Development Authority†(17) - 4.13 BARDA Contract, dated September 30, 2018, by and between the Registrant and the U.S. Biomedical Advanced Research and Development Authority†(10) - 4.14.1 Unprotected Sub-Lease Agreement, dated March 18, 2018, by and between the Registrant and Clal Life Sciences L.P. (unofficial English translation of Hebrew original) (11) - 4.14.2 Addendum to Sub-Lease Agreement, dated March 18, 2018, by and between the Registrant and Clal Life Sciences L.P. (unofficial English translation of Hebrew original) (12) - 4.15 Settlement Agreement and Mutual General Release, dated as of March 24, 2019, by and among Teva Pharmaceuticals Ltd. and MediWound Ltd. and Certain Indemnity in connection with Settlement Agreement dated as of March 24, 2019 by MediWound Ltd. (13) - 4.16 Amendment No. 1 to Settlement Agreement and Mutual General Release as of December 13, 2020, by and among Teva Pharmaceuticals Ltd. and MediWound Ltd.(6) - 4.17 License Agreement, dated as of May 6, 2019, by and between the Registrant and Vericel Corporation† (14) - 4.18 Supply Agreement, dated as of May 6, 2019, by and between the Registrant and Vericel Corporation (15) - 4.19 Form of Series A Ordinary Share Purchase Warrant issued in September 2022 pursuant to a registered direct offering of the Registrant (18) - 4.20 Form of Series A Ordinary Share Purchase Warrant issued in October 2022 pursuant to a private placement (PIPE) of the Registrant (19) - 4.21 Form of Placement Agent Ordinary Share Purchase Warrant issued by the Registrant in October 2022 to its exclusive placement agent for its registered direct offering and PIPE (20) - 4.22 Registration Rights Agreement, entered into in October 2022, by and between the Registrant and the purchasers of its securities in a registered direct offering (21) - 8.1 List of subsidiaries of the Registrant(6) - 12.1 Certificate of Chief Executive Officer pursuant to Securities Exchange Act Rules 13a-14(a) and 15d-14(a) as adopted pursuant to §302 of the Sarbanes-Oxley Act of 2002 - 12.2 Certificate of Chief Financial Officer pursuant to Securities Exchange Act Rules 13a-14(a) and 15d-14(a) as adopted pursuant to §302 of the Sarbanes-Oxley Act of 2002 - 13.1 Certificate of Chief Executive Officer pursuant to 18 U.S.C. §1350, as adopted pursuant to §906 of the Sarbanes-Oxley Act of 2002, furnished herewith - 13.2 Certificate of Chief Financial Officer pursuant to 18 U.S.C. §1350, as adopted pursuant to §906 of the Sarbanes-Oxley Act of 2002, furnished herewith - 15.1 Consent of Somekh Chaikin, a member firm of KPMG International, an independent registered public accounting firm - 15.2 Consent of Kost Forer Gabbay & Kasierer, a member firm of Ernst & Young Global, an independent registered public accounting firm - 101.INS Inline XBRL Instance Document - 101.SCH Inline XBRL Taxonomy Extension Schema Document - 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document - 101.DEF Inline XBRL Taxonomy Definition Linkbase Document - 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document - 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document - 104 Cover Page Interactive Data File (the cover page iXBRL tags are embedded within the Inline XBRL document)
+- 4.11.7 Modification to the BARDA Contract, dated February 9, 2022, by and between the Registrant and the U.S. Biomedical Advanced Research and Development Authority†(17) - 4.12 BARDA Contract, dated September 30, 2018, by and between the Registrant and the U.S. Biomedical Advanced Research and Development Authority†(10) - 4.14 Unprotected Lease Agreement, dated July 13, 2023 between the Registrant and Yezum-Tech - 4.15 Settlement Agreement and Mutual General Release, dated as of March 24, 2019, by and among Teva Pharmaceuticals Ltd. and MediWound Ltd. and Certain Indemnity in connection with Settlement Agreement dated as of March 24, 2019 by MediWound Ltd.(13) - 4.16 Amendment No. 1 to Settlement Agreement and Mutual General Release as of December 13, 2020, by and among Teva Pharmaceuticals Ltd. and MediWound Ltd.(6) - 4.17 License Agreement, dated as of May 6, 2019, by and between the Registrant and Vericel Corporation (14). - 4.18 Supply Agreement, dated as of May 6, 2019, by and between the Registrant and Vericel Corporation (15) - 4.19 Form of Series A Ordinary Share Purchase Warrant issued in September 2022 pursuant to a registered direct offering of the Registrant (18) - 4.20 Form of Series A Ordinary Share Purchase Warrant issued in October 2022 pursuant to a private placement (PIPE) of the Registrant (19) - 4.21 Form of Placement Agent Ordinary Share Purchase Warrant issued by the Registrant in October 2022 to its exclusive placement agent for its registered direct offering and PIPE (20) - 4.22 Registration Rights Agreement, entered into in October 2022, by and between the Registrant and the purchasers of its securities in a registered direct offering (21) - 4.23 turnkey scale-up agreement with Biopharmax Group Ltd. - 8.1 List of subsidiaries of the Registrant(6) - 12.1 Certificate of Chief Executive Officer pursuant to Securities Exchange Act Rules 13a-14(a) and 15d-14(a) as adopted pursuant to \$302 of the Sarbanes-Oxley Act of 2002 - 12.2 Certificate of Chief Financial Officer pursuant to Securities Exchange Act Rules 13a-14(a) and 15d-14(a) as adopted pursuant to §302 of the Sarbanes-Oxley Act of 2002 - 13.1 Certificate of Chief Executive Officer pursuant to 18 U.S.C. §1350, as adopted pursuant to §906 of the Sarbanes-Oxley Act of 2002, furnished herewith - 13.2 Certificate of Chief Financial Officer pursuant to 18 U.S.C. §1350, as adopted pursuant to §906 of the Sarbanes-Oxley Act of 2002, furnished herewith - 15.1 Consent of Somekh Chaikin, a member firm of KPMG International, an independent registered public accounting firm - 97.1 Policy for Recovery of Erroneously Awarded Compensation - 101.INS Inline XBRL Instance Document - 101.SCH Inline XBRL Taxonomy Extension Schema Document - 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document - 101.DEF Inline XBRL Taxonomy Definition Linkbase Document - 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document - 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document - 104 Cover Page Interactive Data File (the cover page iXBRL tags are embedded within the Inline XBRL document)